Colonia (group): 2002–2003: Continued success

-In 2002, Colonia released their fifth album Izgubljeni svijet which features 13 new tracks and a DVD with their biography, discography, and music videos.
+In 2002, Colonia released their fifth album Izgubljeni svijet (Lost world) which features 13 new tracks and a DVD with their biography, discography, and music videos.
 The single "Oduzimaš mi dah" won the Croatian Radio Festival and became their second single in a row to become the most played song of the year in 2002.
 A few months later, The Best of, Volume 1 was released which included all of the hits and singles by the group.

-In 2003, the album Dolazi oluja was released and its first single "C'est la vie" won the Croatian Radio Festival, Colonia's third win in a row.
+In 2003, the album Dolazi oluja (The storm is coming) was released and its first single "C'est la vie" won the Croatian Radio Festival, Colonia's third win in a row.
 Milijun milja od nigdje and Izgubljeni Svijet were released in Slovakia and the Czech Republic where they reached number on the music charts.
 In December 2003, Colonia received three "Music Box" awards, one for "Best International Performer" and two for "Best Song".
 Both albums were released in all Former Yugoslav republics, though Izgubljeni svijet was released only as an audio CD in these countries.